24 Cities Near Orlando to Live in 2026

 • Bike score: 59

-• Map of St. Pete
+• Map of St. Petersburg

 While hotels and restaurants line the Tampa Bay beachfront, you can still find apartment complexes across the street.
 You'll also find options along Route 92 and Interstate 275.
 Beyond hospitality, you'll find the financial services, manufacturing, and medical technology industries in St. Petersburg.